SunkenLace/PetsEnhancedMod/README.md

-Pets Enhanced - A Pet Mechanic Overhaul is a mod that enhances the Pet experience, making pets able to learn skills as well as improving their AI(Any pet).
+Pets Enhanced - A Pet Mechanic Overhaul is a mod that enhances the pet experience, making pets able to learn skills as well as improving their AI(Any pet).

 New additions:
 - Pet UI and Status Window (gamepad compatible).